 50% of the earned variable remuneration will be paid in cash and 50% will be paid in shares.
+From and including 2024, the CEO will receive 60 % of any bonus in shares and 40% in cash.
 The shares will be paid in their entirety after the bonus year, although with pro-rata lock-in over a 5-year period for 80% of the shares.
+The shares are distributed in accordance with the provisions of chapter 15 of the Financial Institutions Regulations.